capeprivacy/documentation/docs/libraries/cape-python/transformations.md

 Cape Python has five built-in transformation functions.
 This document describes what they do, and provides an example of how to use each transformation in your policy.

-## Date pertubation
+## Date perturbation

-The `date-pertubation` transformation adds random noise to dates.
+The `date-perturbation` transformation adds random noise to dates.
 The amount of noise depends on the `min` and `max` values that you set in the policy.

 ``` yaml
 - transform: